ldav-unipg/d3-course-material/L1/1_svg/README.md

 </html>
 ```

-- Open the file in your browser with the Live Server Extension: to do so, right click the file in VSCode and select the option **> open with Live Server**
+- Open the file in your browser with the **Live Server Extension**: to do so, right click the file in VSCode and select the option **> open with Live Server**

 ## L1.1 Responsive SVG Container